ksurendra/aem-as-a-service/README.md

 2. Create a user who will have access to the service. (e.g: aem)

 ## Step-by-step guide
-1. You will root access
+1. You will need root access
 2. Download these 2 files
    * aem
    * aem.service